-Who Pays Transfer Taxes in North Carolina: the Buyer or the Seller?
+Who pays transfer taxes in North Carolina: The buyer or the seller?

 In North Carolina, it's very typical that the seller will pay the transfer tax during the sale of a property.
 Transfer taxes can be imposed by the city, county, or state (or all three).
 They are most commonly used for funding public services, just as most taxes are.
 However, if the buyer and seller are up for negotiating terms during the selling and buying process, you can ask that the buyer pays a portion or all of the transfer tax.

-How Much Are Transfer Taxes in North Carolina?
+How much are transfer taxes in North Carolina?

 Transfer taxes in North Carolina are typically paid by the seller.
 Seven counties in North Carolina are authorized to impose an additional land transfer tax of up to 1% of the sale price.
-Only seven counties in North Carolina levies a local excise tax on the transfer of real estate.
+Only seven counties in North Carolina levy a local excise tax on the transfer of real estate.
 They are:

-However, there are circumstances where there is no transfer tax needed.
+There are circumstances where there is no transfer tax needed.
 Some of these are deeds of gift, foreclosure deeds, deeds from local, state, or federal government, and certain leases with a term of fewer than 10 years.

 We are all typically looking for ways to make tax deductions.
 While there are many things homeowners can do to maximize their tax deductions, such as utilizing property taxes, transfer taxes is not one of them.
 This is because the IRS does not consider transfer taxes as a “sales tax.”